Luke MacLane

 Johnny Stevens

-Created by Ben Kerr Pseudonym of William Ard (1922-60) Another private eye from William Ard, another private eye well worth investigating.
-Perpetually broke JOHNNY STEVENS is a New York op for the Flannagan Detective Agency, run by gruff "mick" Flannagan, his own self.
-A long-time favourite of mine, Brooklyn-born Ard was one of the unjustly … Continue reading Johnny Stevens
+Created by Ben Kerr Pseudonym of William Ard Other pseudonyms include Jonas Ward, Thomas Wills and Mike Moran (1922-60) Another series private eye from William Ard, and another series private eye well worth investigating.
+Perpetually broke JOHNNY STEVENS is a New York op for the Flannagan Detective Agency, run by gruff "mick" Flannagan, his own … Continue reading Johnny Stevens

 Gone Too Soon